nuta/ftl/docs/guides/writing-your-first-application.md

 }
 ```

-Now, FTL will automatically connect the `ping_server` service!
+Now, FTL will automatically connect the `ping_server` service.
 You can get the channel via `Environ`, the first parameter of the `main` function:

 ```rust
 #![no_std]